jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 06: Select model 🛠️

-An XGBoost model trained on TF-IDF vectors appears to be the promising for this dataset, especially given that the more complex neural network models trained on embeddings seem to result in overfitting.
+An XGBoost model trained on TF-IDF vectors seems to be the promising strategy for this dataset, especially given that the more complex neural network models trained on embeddings appear to result in overfitting.
 [See notebook.](Notebooks/06_model_selection.ipynb)

 #### Model accuracies